Kern River

-Since the late 19th century the Kern has been almost entirely diverted for irrigation, recharging aquifers, and the California Aqueduct, although some water empties into Lake Webb and Lake Evans, two small lakes in a portion of the former Buena Vista Lakebed.
+Since the late 19th century the Kern has been almost entirely diverted for irrigation, recharging aquifers, and the California Aqueduct, although some water empties into Lake Webb and Lake Evans, two small lakes in a portion of the former Buena Vista lakebed.
 The lakes were created in 1973 for recreational use.
 The lakes hold 6800 acre.ft combined.
 Crops are grown in the rest of the former lakebed.
 In extremely wet years the river will reach the Tulare Lake basin through a series of sloughs and flood channels.

 Despite its remote source, nearly all of the river is publicly accessible.
 The Kern River is particularly popular for wilderness hiking and whitewater rafting.
 The Upper Kern River is paralleled by trails to within a half-mile of its source (which lies at 13,600 ft).
 Even with the presence of Lake Isabella, the river is perennial down to the lower Tulare Basin.
-Its swift flow at low elevation makes the river below the reservoir an extremely popular location for rafting.
+Its swift flow at low elevation makes the river below the reservoir a popular location for rafting.